TeamPiped/Piped/README.md

 -   [DeskVideo](https://github.com/malisipi/DeskVideo) - A desktop styled, customizable alternative front-end for YouTube.
 -   [Harmony Music](https://github.com/anandnet/Harmony-Music) - YouTube Music alternative for Android, built with Flutter that supports piped linking for playlists.
 -   [vidyodl](https://github.com/MrKovar/vidyodl) - A simple API to download videos from YouTube, using Piped.
+-   [conduit](https://github.com/ai25/conduit) - An alternative frontend for YouTube, with a modern player and watch together capablities.

 ## YourKit